Sophia McIlvaine Herrick: Life

-She joined her father in Baltimore, contributing to the Southern Review and beginning a school for girls.
+She joined her father in Baltimore, contributing to his journal The Southern Review.
+In Baltimore, she opened a school for girls.
 She pursued an early interest in evolutionary theory by studying biology at Johns Hopkins University and published scientific articles in Century and Scribner's Magazine for a general audience.
 She became a frequent contributor of articles, writing as Mrs S. B. Herrick, and was for a time assistant editor to Richard Watson Gilder at Century.
 Her later works were on natural history and travel.

 Sophia Bledsoe Herrick died on October 9, 1919, in Greenwich, Connecticut, aged 82.
 She had three children: Albert (born 1862), Virginia (born 1863), and Louise (born 1866).
 Her granddaughter was the anthropologist Sophie Bledsoe Aberle.